Connect with us

 Before taking him to jail, deputies placed him in the bed of their truck and drove to a nearby service road, Mr. Rushing said, where they told him he had made a mistake coming to their county and shocked him repeatedly with a Taser.
 Taser logs from the sheriff’s department show that Mr. Dedmon triggered his Taser six times for a total of 19 seconds during the arrest.
 After being taken to jail, Mr. Rushing described the encounter to another inmate, who confirmed his account.

-Mr. Rushing said he complained to the department, detailing the abuse; a lawyer for the department declined to copies, claiming they were personnel records.
+Mr. Rushing said he complained to the department, detailing the abuse; a lawyer for the department declined to provide copies, claiming they were personnel records.
 Mr. Rushing spent eight months in jail, but charges stemming from the incident were eventually dropped.
 Ms. Brock was charged with disorderly conduct and failure to comply and was fined $697.

 Dwayne Kaiser, 59